smarie/python-autoclass/docs/usage.md

 * it adds `collections.Mapping` to the list of parent classes (i.e. to the class' `__bases__`)
 * it generates `__len__`, `__iter__` and `__getitem__` in order for the appropriate fields to be exposed in the dict view.
 Parameters allow to customize the list of fields that will be visible.
 Note that any methods with the same name will be overridden.
 * if `only_constructor_args` is `True` (default), it generates a static `from_dict` method in the class corresponding to a call to the constructor with the unfolded dict.
 Note that this method may be overridden by the user.
+* if `__eq__` is not implemented on this class, it generates a version that handles the case `self == other` where other is of the same type.
+In that case the dictionary equality is used.
+Other equality tests remain unchanged.

 Examples:

-* Basic functionality, no customization - all constructor arguments become properties:
+* Basic functionality, no customization - all constructor arguments can be viewed in the dict:

 ```python
 @autodict